fayoxis/alx-system_engineering-devops/0x19-postmortem/README.md

 1. Changed "ever so often" to "occasionally" to better reflect the frequency.
 2. Added "server_name" directive in the Nginx configuration blocks, which was missing.
 3. Corrected minor grammar and phrasing issues.

-Here's the updated version with some corrections:

-Issue Summary: The outage occurred on August 11, 2023, from 10:00 AM to 11:30 AM (UTC).
-During this period, the Nginx service was unavailable on the Ubuntu server, resulting in a complete disruption of web services.
-Users experienced slow page loading and were unable to access the Dbazz website hosted on the server.
-Approximately 85% of users were affected by the downtime.

-Root Cause and Resolution: The root cause of the issue was a misconfigured Nginx server configuration.
-The Nginx process was not listening on port 80 due to an incorrect port specification in the configuration file.
-As a result, incoming HTTP requests were not being properly handled.

-To resolve the issue, the following steps were taken:
-- Accessed the Nginx configuration file located at /etc/nginx/nginx.conf.
-- Verified the listen directive in the default server block, which was set to listen 8080 instead of listen 80.
-- Corrected the listen directive to listen 80.
-- Restarted the Nginx service using the command sudo systemctl restart nginx.

-Corrective and Preventative Measures: To prevent similar issues in the future, the following actions will be taken:

-- Implement automated configuration validation scripts to detect misconfigured settings.
-- Establish stricter code review processes for configuration changes to critical services.
-- Set up regular internal training sessions to educate team members about common misconfigurations.
-- Create a comprehensive playbook for debugging and resolving service disruptions, including common pitfalls and their solutions.

-In conclusion, the outage was caused by a misconfigured Nginx server that prevented it from listening on port 80, resulting in downtime for users.
-The incident was resolved by correcting the misconfiguration and restarting the Nginx service.
-Moving forward, more preventive measures will be implemented to detect and address similar issues promptly, ensuring better service availability and user experience.

-At Dbazz, we pride ourselves on giving the best experience to our customers, always.

-Thank you for taking the time to read this incident report.

-Changes:
-- Corrected the command to restart Nginx service (sudo systemctl restart nginx instead of sudo service nginx restart).
-- Fixed a grammatical error ("on giving" changed to "on giving").
-- Removed the unnecessary closing statement about staying tuned for more insights, as it doesn't fit the tone of an incident report.
-  # Postmortem: The Great Nginx Outage

 ## Issue Summary

 On August 11, 2023, our website experienced a significant outage from 10:00 AM to 11:30 AM UTC.
 During this period, the Nginx service, which is the backbone of our web server infrastructure, went down, resulting in a complete disruption of our services.
 Users reported slow page loading times and were ultimately unable to access our website.
 Approximately 85% of our user base was affected by this downtime, causing widespread frustration and potential loss of trust in our platform.